The purpose of this document is to give you performance-related insights to every step of the network deployment

 sudo apt-get install xdot.
 Below is an example of the output trimmed to the two last layers (one executed on the FPGA and another on the CPU):

 You can also use performance data (in the Benchmark App, it is an option

 -pc) to get performance data on each subgraph.
-Again, refer to the HETERO plugin documentation and to Internal Inference Performance Counters for a general counters information.
+Again, refer to the HETERO plugin documentation and to Internal Inference Performance Counters for information on general counters.

 The Inference Engine supports CPU, GPU and VPU custom kernels.
 Typically, custom kernels are used to quickly implement missing layers for new topologies.
 You should not override standard layers implementation, especially on the critical path, for example, Convolutions.
 Also, overriding existing layers can disable some existing performance optimizations, such as fusing.

 It is usually easier to start with the CPU extension and switch to the GPU after debugging with the CPU path.
 Sometimes, when the custom layers are at the very end of your pipeline, it is easier to implement them as regular post-processing in your application without wrapping them as kernels.
 This is particularly true for the kernels that do not fit the GPU well, for example, output bounding boxes sorting.
 In many cases, you can do such post-processing on the CPU.

-There are many cases when sequence of the custom kernels can be implemented as a "super" kernel allowing to save on data accesses.
+There are many cases when sequence of the custom kernels can be implemented as a "super" kernel, allowing you to save on data accesses.

 Finally, with the heterogeneous execution, it is possible to execute the vast majority of intensive computations with the accelerator and keep the custom pieces on the CPU.
 The tradeoff is granularity/costs of communication between different devices.